-It’s time to feed your newborn and you’re wondering if you should warm your baby’s milk – whether it’s breastmilk or formula – and how.
-In Warming Breastmilk & Formula 101, we answer these questions and more.
+It’s time to feed your newborn, and you’re wondering if you should warm your baby’s milk – whether it’s breastmilk or formula – and how.
+In Bottle Warming 101, we answer these questions and more.

 First, does my baby need warm milk to drink?
-The American Academy of Pediatrics and the Centers for Disease Control both recommend warming breastmilk and formula to at least room temperature.
-In fact, cold breast milk or formula might actually lower the body temperature of a newborn which can be risky.
+The American Academy of Pediatrics and the Centers for Disease Control both recommend reheating breastmilk and formula to at least room temperature.
+In fact, cold breast milk or formula might actually lower the body temperature of a newborn, which can be risky.

 - NEVER microwave bottles!
 You’ve heard it before, and it’s true – microwaving bottles of breastmilk or formula can cause hot spots and burn your baby’s mouth.

 - Warming bottles in hot, boiling water can be dangerous.
 There have been reports of infants and toddlers being burned due to accidental spills.

 - Don’t warm breastmilk by boiling or in traditional warmers.
 These two approaches can overheat breastmilk, which can destroy the nutrients of the “liquid gold” you worked so hard to produce!
 Instead, you should use a bottle warmer with a special warming setting for breastmilk like the Baby Brezza Safe + Smart Bottle Warmer!
 This is the ONLY bottle warmer on the market that has two settings – one specifically designed to warm breastmilk and preserve its nutrients by using a warm water bath for steady heat and a faster heat setting that uses steam to quickly warm formula.
 Plus, it's the only bottle warmer you can operate with Bluetooth and get alerts on your phone when your bottle is finished.